tomaszpapirzwierz/SRE-test/README.md

 The sample "Hello World" application is a .war package originating from tomcat (see reference 5).
 It is deployed in two AppServers, each placed in different region (eu-west-2a and eu-west-2b) to provide the high availability.

 The RevProxy server acts as a reverse proxy to AppServers and as a load balancer between these two.

+For build and deploy automation I am using Ansible.

 ## Deployment instructions